ross-brown/meme-generator/README.md

 # Meme Generator

-A meme generator that accepts a image URL, as well as optional text to be placed at the top and bottom of the image.
+A meme generator that accepts a image URL or file upload, as well as optional text to be placed at the top and bottom of the image.

 Can also make fetch API calls to generate a random meme URL from Imgflip API.